how to stop hair shedding

 Hair Shedding Reason #9: Traction Alopecia

 That high Ariana Grande ponytail may look cool, but it could be placing terrible stress on your hair follicles.
 Avoid tight hairstyles that place traction on follicles.
 This can lead to a condition called traction alopecia.
 Hair care is more than just buying a good shampoo and conditioner.
 Tugging at your hair from the roots can really harm your hair follicles.
-Theradome user, model, and biomedical engineer, Megan Pormer experienced this right after she appeared at the American Influencer Awards.
+Theradome user, model, and biomedical engineer Megan Pormer experienced this right after she appeared at the American Influencer Awards.
 Hear Megan's story here:

 Hair Shedding Reason #10: Chemotherapy & Medications